JoeButler99/Thoth/README.md

 Program crash on launch
 -----------------------

-* Check that you don't have any nodetrees not suitable for these fitness cases
+* Check that you don't have any nodetrees not suitable for the chosen fitness cases.
+I'll be adding protection against this soon